paul david cotter

 Frontiers in Microbiology

 Frontiers in Microbiology is a leading journal in its field, publishing rigorously peer-reviewed research across the entire spectrum of microbiology.
-Field Chief Editors Martin G. Klotz at Washington State University and Paul D. Cotter at Teagasc Food Research Centre are supported by an outstanding Editorial Board of international researchers.
+Field Chief Editor Paul D. Cotter at Teagasc Food Research Centre is supported by an outstanding Editorial Board of international researchers.
 This multidisciplinary open-access journal is at the forefront of disseminating and communicating scientific knowledge and impactful discoveries to researchers, academics, clinicians and the public worldwide.

 As we are taking much better account of the unseen majority of life, unravel the biogeochemical processes that microbes facilitate, thereby making planet Earth habitable for all forms of life; as we increasingly identify the rules by which microorganisms interact with co-evolving viruses and macroorganisms in health and disease; and as we find more and better strategies to mitigate the detrimental effects of anthropogenic activities on the abundance, diversity, distribution and activity of microbial communities, Frontiers in Microbiology will be the 21st century approach to communicate all this progress to both the specialist and a wider audience of readers in the field.